-The NSSA will have a large presence at the RYA Dingy Show, being held at Alexandra Palace over the weekend of 28th February to 1st March.
+The NSSA had a large presence at the RYA Suzuki Dinghy Show, held at Alexandra Palace over this weekend 28th February to 1st March.
 As well as our stand we were able to announce a major investment in the future by the Andrew Simpson Sailing Foundation.